fbpx

 What does this mean for you?

-- The more of these foods you eat in one day, the higher the chances are that you’ll exceed the daily limit that may cause gut damage.
-Eating plenty of unprocessed foods i.e. fruit, vegetables, plain meat, eggs, milk, etc will reduce your chances of this happening (and be healthier for you than many packaged foods).
+• The more ‘may contain’ foods you eat in one day, the higher the chances are that you’ll exceed the daily limit that may cause gut damage.
+Eating plenty of unprocessed foods i.e. fruit, vegetables, plain meat, eggs, milk, etc will reduce your risk.

 1. Al-Toma A, Volta U, Auricchio R, Castillejo G, Sanders DS, Cellier C, Mulder CJ, Lundin KEA.
 European Society for the Study of Coeliac Disease (ESsCD) guideline for coeliac disease and other gluten-related disorders.
 United European Gastroenterol J. 2019 Jun;7(5):583-613. doi: 10.1177/2050640619844125.
 Epub 2019 Apr 13.
 PMID: 31210940; PMCID: PMC6545713.